What is a Law Firm?

 Major Law firms have separate litigation and corporate departments.

-3. The corporate departments of law firms advise companies on the corporate deals which they are involved in, such as acquisitions of companies, important inter-company agreements, investment in India by foreign clients, financing of massive projects undertaken by clients and so on.
+The corporate departments of law firms advise companies on the corporate deals which they are involved in, such as acquisitions of companies, important inter-company agreements, investment in India by foreign clients, financing of massive projects undertaken by clients and so on.
+In addition to these, corporate lawyers today also handle areas like private equity, venture capital, intellectual property, competition law, and data protection, making it one of the most dynamic and fast-growing practice areas in Indian law.

 • Among the major recruiters from the domestic legal schools are top law firms such as